 When asked about what they did have in the archives from 1918, Providence Public Library Curator Kate Wells said, “We didn’t have anything that talked about the day-to-day experience of normal Rhode Islanders, and so that really became the focus I think of our project team.

 “It looks like people’s faces are emerging from the darkness, so that was the creative inspiration for the project,” Cranston Public Library Assistant Director Julie Holden said, as she pointed to a few of the black and white photographs still on display in the central library taken by Sarah Bouvier.
 Bouvier is the communication manager for Cranston Public Library.

-One caption of a submitted photo on the COVID Archive’s website said, “Getting a chance to do a little bird watching in my own tiny, yet thriving garden, and tap dancing with friends on Zoom.
+One caption of a submitted photo on the Rhode Island COVID-19 Archive’s website said, “Getting a chance to do a little bird watching in my own tiny, yet thriving garden, and tap dancing with friends on Zoom.
 It’s a thing!”

-Second-grade teachers from the Henry Barnard School submitted their students’ diary entries, with parental permission.
+Second-grade teachers from the Henry Barnard School submitted their students’ diary entries, with parental permission, in Spring of 2020.

 “We’d get pictures of the whole family all lined up at their computers working together,” teacher Sarah Hess told 12News in a Zoom interview with her former colleague.

-“In many ways, we had this view in their lives that we never had so they talked about things they’d never talk about in school,” teacher Michelle Nonis added.
+“In many ways, we had this view in their lives that we never had so they talked about things they’d never talk about in school,” Hess’s colleague, Michelle Nonis, added.

-Students in Bryant University’s freshman writing workshop shared their unique perspectives on graduating high school amidst a pandemic in the spring before starting college.
+Students in Bryant University Professor Martha Kuhlman’s freshman writing workshop shared their unique perspectives on graduating high school amidst a pandemic in the spring before starting college.

-“There were a lot of moments in the essays where they said ‘I didn’t know this was the last day I would be doing these normal things and then everything would be different,'” Prof. Martha Kuhlman said.
+“There were a lot of moments in the essays where they said, ‘I didn’t know this was the last day I would be doing these normal things and then everything would be different,’” Professor Kuhlman said.

 COVID-19 also disproportionally impacted the Latino communities in Rhode Island, and this project hired a community member through a grant to reach out to this population to document their experiences.